realworldocaml/book/en/prologue.md

-Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but designed it from the start with an eye towards being a general-purpose standard library with very broad applicability.
+Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but designed it from the start with an eye towards being a general-purpose standard library.
 Like the OCaml language itself, Core is engineered with correctness, reliability and performance in mind.

 Core is distributed with syntax extensions which provide useful new functionality to OCaml, and there are additional libraries such as the